soniaelisabeth/word-counter/README.md

 Word counter with GUI for Voxy!
 Python language used.
-Please install the exe in the repo to use the program.
+Please install the requeriments in your local venv and run the main file.